anderslime/anderslime.github.io/_posts/2016-04-06-caching-in-web-development.markdown

 The cache can also be invalidated using pre-defined triggers.
 This could be triggers placed manually in the code or callbacks/events from when some data is updated.
-Trigger-based invalidation also ensures to invalidate stale values immediatetely, but it requires the developer to ensure that the triggers are invoked everytime a given cached value has to be invalidated.
+Trigger-based invalidation also ensures to invalidate stale values immediately, but it requires the developer to ensure that the triggers are invoked every time a given cached value has to be invalidated.

 ### Expiration-based invalidation

-If a short period of staleness can be tolerated, the cache can also be managed using an expiration-based invalidation techique.
+If a short period of staleness can be tolerated, the cache can also be managed using an expiration-based invalidation technique.
 This technique works by defining some kind of expiration interval after which the cached value should be invalidated.
-This technique makes cache management simple, but it requires the sacrifice of staleness and potentially inconstent data.
+This technique makes cache management simple, but it requires the sacrifice of staleness and potentially inconsistent data.

-With a little knowledge about the important characteristics and properties on application-level caching, we are now capable of evaluating caching techiques in web applications.
+With a little knowledge about the important characteristics and properties on application-level caching, we are now capable of evaluating caching techniques in web applications.